Building on Android

 Optionally you could permanently add

-You can use either the GUI, run android and follow the signs or from cli
+You can use either the GUI, run Android and follow the signs or from command-line:

 android create avd -n <name> -t 4